 - Questions to consider before submitting a CARE report

-Not sure how to initiate the conversation with a friend that you are concerned?
-Listed below are a few suggestions that may aid in telling this student about the resources available to him or her on campus.
+Are you concerned about a friend?
+Not sure how to initiate the conversation with him or her?
+Below are a few suggestions that may help you in telling this student about the resources available to him or her on campus.

 - “I can’t help but notice that you [list behaviors or concerns].
 Have you talked with anyone about this?”